Magnuskeel/VelaroSite/replit.md

 ## Overview

-This is a modern single-page marketing website for Velaro, a Microsoft Dynamics 365 Business Central extension that provides self-service portal functionality and automated licensing.
+This is a modern single-page marketing website for Velaro, a Microsoft Dynamics 365 Business Central extension that provides customer and vendor portal functionality.
 The site serves as a portable informational and support platform targeting both Business Central administrators and small business owners.

 The application is built as a React-based single-page application with a clean, professional design that emphasizes Velaro's brand identity (blue color scheme with white "V" arrow logo) and provides comprehensive information about the product's features, setup instructions, and legal documentation.